 - 3) Fast Track Existing MIG and WSIG Water Projects: There are numerous bulk and reticulation projects currently being implemented by the Amajuba, uMzinyathi and Newcastle WSAs, and these should be fast tracked and taken to completion.
 Bridge financing could include DBSA, Council funding etc. It is critical to note that these projects cater for the short to medium term but they do not cater for demands beyond the 2050 and are not at the scale of regional bulk.
 Most of these projects are funded through the municipal infrastructure grant (MIG) as per Table 14.61, Table 14.62, and Table 14.63, which is managed by CoGTA and the water services infrastructure grant (WSIG), as per Table 14.64, Table 14.65, Table 14.66 and Table 14.67. - 4) In regards to bulk infrastructure for water supply, the Regional Bulk Infrastructure Grant (RBIG) is a DWS grant with the specific mandate to provide funding for bulk water infrastructure (and not reticulation).
 However, it is noted with concern that there is no active RBIG funded project in the Buffalo system (Buffalo water resource region).
 Hence the lack of bulk water projects at a regional scale.
 However, as mentioned in 2) above, a business plan submitted by Newcastle LM is in the process of being appraised by DWS (has been submitted to DWS KZN Regional Office in early 2021 for appraisal).
-It is a possibility that the project (if approved) could receive its funding through RBIG. - 5) Upgrade Tayside Abstraction, and filter units at Biggarsberg WTP: The existing raw water 400mm ND steel rising main from Tayside Abstraction on the Buffalo River is 37 years old and the raw water pumps are 20 years old.
+The BP has not been approved as yet (for funding). - 5) Upgrade Tayside Abstraction, and filter units at Biggarsberg WTP: The existing raw water 400mm ND steel rising main from Tayside Abstraction on the Buffalo River is 37 years old and the raw water pumps are 20 years old.
 The existing pumps can deliver 13 Ml/day and the capacity of the pipeline is rated at 21.7 Ml/day by uThukela Water.
 This confirms that the rising main is underutilised and that the existing 20 year old pumps could be replaced with larger units in order to provide additional raw water as will be required by the Biggarsberg system33.
 In order to treat this extra volume of raw water (volume depends on allocation to be granted by DWS), the existing rapid gravity filters require a through refurbishment and upgrading.
-The allocation for abstraction at Tayside weir is 13 Ml/day. uThukela Water is currently in the process of preparing a Water Use Licence Application (WULA) application to DWS to request an increase of the allocation at Tayside, in response to the current and future demand of Dundee/Glencoe34.

-uThukela Water is also preparing a WULA for further or new abstraction volume from Ntshingwayo Dam to service Newcastle West.
+The allocation for abstraction at Tayside weir is 13 Ml/day. uThukela Water is currently in the process of preparing a Water Use Licence Application uThukela Water is also preparing a WULA for further or new abstraction volume from Ntshingwayo Dam to service Newcastle West.
 There is no indication on the possible increase in volumes for abstraction at Tayside, as it depends on a review of both releases from Ntshingwayo Dam and other related matters.
-The 2050 demand for Endumeni is 33.22 M l /day, and the capacity of Biggarsberg is only 16 M l /day, therefore a completely new WTP would be required with new high lift pumps and bulk pipelines which would cost in the region of R 1.2 billion.
-If DWS do not increase the abstraction at Tayside by the required volume, the option to supply the required shortfall of 11 M l /day (in order to meet the 2050 demand) from a new raw water main from Ntshingwayo Dam must be explored further (and a feasibility study undertaken in this regard).
+The 2050 demand for Endumeni is 33.22 Ml/day, and the capacity of Biggarsberg is only 16 Ml/day, therefore a completely new WTP would be required with new high lift pumps and bulk pipelines which would cost in the region of R 1.2 billion.
+If DWS do not increase the abstraction at Tayside by the required volume, the option to supply the required shortfall of 11 Ml/day (in order to meet the 2050 demand) from a new raw water main from Ntshingwayo Dam must be explored further (and a feasibility study undertaken in this regard).
 Pumping would be required from Ntshingwayo Dam up to a new reservoir at a high point in the vicinity of Durnacol.
 From there, a gravity pipeline would convey the raw water to Biggarsberg.